ksjk1998/YTclient/README.md

  shorter load times
- more accurately reflect your sub feed implement scrolling navigate the entirety of youtube, or at least as much as possible that youtube provides include extra neat tools provided by the API
+ more accurately reflect your sub feed implement scrolling navigate the entirety of youtube, or at least as much as possible that youtube provides. mainly including: comment sections search playlists browsing channels, weather they're ones you've subscribed to or not Recommended feed? trending? suggested topics? include extra neat tools provided by the API